Hybrid Bounds on Twisted L-Functions Associated to Modular Forms: Off-diagonal, continuous spectrum

 Quoting the continuous spectrum from \eqref{eq_Z_decomp}, the object to analyze here is:

 We will move $\re z$ slightly to the right to a curve $C$, which has the property that if $z$ is any complex number between 0 and $C$, $\zeta^*(1-2z) \neq 0$.

 For the most part, there will be a lot of similiarities in how we analyze this 5-fold integral compared to how we analyze the discrete spectrum expression in the last section.
-In particular, we are going to move $\re s$ down to $s = \half - \frac{k}{2} - \varepsilon$, hitting simple poles at $s = \half \pm z - r$.
-Thus, our analysis will again split into 2 pieces, the residues and the moved integral.
+In particular, we start by moving $\re s'$ down to $\frac{1}{2}-\varepsilon$, passing through simple poles at $s'=w$, $s'=1+z$, $s'=1-z$ and $s'=s+\beta-\frac{1}{2}$.
+As seen in the case of discrete spectrum, the moved integral here is $O(x^{-\varepsilon})$.